wongjn/Tobi/README.md

 tobi.prev()   // Shows the previous slide in the lightbox tobi.close()  // Closes the lightbox

-// Adds an element dynamically var newElement = document.querySelector('.new-image')
+// Adds an element dynamically, even if the light box is open var newElement = document.querySelector('.new-image') tobi.add(newElement)
-tobi.add(newElement)

-tobi.isOpen() // Check if the lightbox is open
+tobi.isOpen() // Checks if the lightbox is open
 ```

 ## Browser support